-It all started with a £5 note!
+It all started with a Friendship

 In November 1994 Peter Brierley received a letter from a pastor of whom he had never heard, with a family of three, living in a town called Kisumu in Kenya.
-He was unable to answer his request, but sent him £5 for his family.
+He was unable to answer his request but sent him £5 for his family.
 A note of thanks came quickly back saying that as well as his own 3 children he was also looking after 3 orphaned children of relatives.
 This time it was a £10 note that was sent.

 From such an insignificant start has grown a work touching scores and scores of children.
 Further donations followed, and the pastor, Stephen, took in more orphans till he had a house of 11 children crammed to capacity.
 Cherry and Peter Brierley then asked if any of their friends might like to help with a regular donation.
-Many more than expected responded, and, with the additional regular support, Stephen moved first into a larger, rented, Home capable of housing 25 children, and then, in 1998, into what is referred to as “The Old Home”, a rather dilapidated, corrugated iron roofed construction, which could house 50 children.
-It then became known as the “Cherry Brierley Children’s Home” (much to their dismay!)
+Many more than expected responded, and, with the additional regular support, Stephen moved first into a larger, rented, home capable of housing 25 children, and then, in 1998, into what is referred to as “The Old Home”, a rather dilapidated, corrugated iron roofed construction, which could hold 50 children.
+It then became known as the “Cherry Brierley Children’s Home” (much to the Brierley’s dismay!)

 With increasing income from the UK following a visit in 2000 by a gap-year student called Ellie, from the same church as Cherry and Peter, a Trust was formed which in 2002 became a registered Charity.
 Stephen moved on from being the manager and Philemon replaced him.
-The Old Home was in a condemned building and long-term tenure was unwise, so in 2005 plans were drawn up for a fund-raising campaign in 2006 for £120,000 to build a new Kenyan- appropriate Home.
+The old Home was in a condemned building and long-term tenure was unwise, so in 2005 plans were drawn up for a fund-raising campaign in 2006 for £120,000 to build a new Kenyan- appropriate Home.
 In the providence and miraculous ways of God, that money was provided and in 2007 building work began and was 90% completed.